Getting Started

 .

-and left-clicking a widget opens a context menu, allowing you to change the back-to-front draw order, set as transparent/opaque or to pin widgets.
+Holding Control and left-clicking a widget opens a context menu, allowing you to change the back-to-front draw order, set background as transparent/opaque and other widget-specific controls.

-To clone a Widget, hover over it and press Ctrl+C
+To clone a Widget, hover it and press Ctrl+C.